Lower Back Pain

 - Degenerative disc disease

-Your doctor will be able to educate you on the types of surgery available for your lower back pain.
-Patients considering surgical approaches should be fully informed of all related risks.
+At The Brain & Spine Institute of North Houston, TX, we will be able to educate you on the types of surgery available for your lower back pain.
+Patients considering surgical approaches will be fully informed of all related risks.

 Anyone can become affected by lower back pain.
 While there are no guarantees that you can fully prevent it, there are ways you can keep your back strong and healthy.
 Some recommendations include: